Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/DEVLOG-Michelle.md

 ### 2025-06-04 - Brief description
 Adjusted the green progress bar, fixed error with the level calculation.
 Changed checkForMatches() to account for 4-in-a-row.
 Wrote SpecialFruits subclass to create a different fruit for 4-in-a-row combinations, clears row and column.
 (70 minutes)

+### 2025-06-05 - Brief description
+(No school).
+Implemented special 5-in-a-row combination, spawns a special fruit in the middle and clears the entire grid; it regenerates a new board.
+Added another special fruit image.
+(30 minutes)